-On January 30, 2020, the World Health Organization ("WHO") declared the ongoing novel coronavirus "COVID-19" outbreak a global health emergency and on March 11, 2020, the WHO expanded its classification of the outbreak to a worldwide pandemic.
-Federal, state, provincial and municipal governments in North America enacted measures to combat the spread of COVID-19.
-The COVID-19 outbreak continues to rapidly evolve, and is causing business disruptions across the entire global economy and society.
-The pandemic has had far-reaching impacts on businesses and individuals globally.
+The global pandemic outbreak of the novel strain of coronavirus ("COVID-19") has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
+In response to the outbreak, governmental authorities in the United States, Canada and internationally have introduced various recommendations and measures to try to limit the pandemic, including travel restrictions, border closures, non-essential business closures, quarantines, self-isolations, shelters-in-place and social distancing.
 For the time being and until economies stabilize, the Company has shifted its strategic approach and the manner in which it operates its business to continue providing affordable and high-quality products to its customers and ensure that its workplace and stores have appropriate measures to put in place to limit social interactions and enforce social distancing measures.
 At the same time, the Company has also taken steps to alter its marketing methods, conserve cash and adjust its overall strategic direction to preserve the health of its business.
+COVID-19 has cast uncertainty on the assumptions used by management in making its judgments and estimates.
+At this point, the extent to which COVID-19 may impact the Company is uncertain; however, it is possible that COVID-19 may have a material adverse effect on the Company's business, results of operations and financial condition.